Credit card rate offer 'ranges' make comparison shopping tough

 Don't be overly optimistic when making educated guesses, adds Frank.
 Research shows that we're biased in the way that we view information and that can color how we react to new card offers, he says.

 To guard against this, you may want to take a second look at the card with a narrower range, he says.
 "Even if it doesn't look as good, you have more certainty and what you might get might be better."

 You may also be able to get more certainty on an offer if you take advantage of an issuer's price guarantee tool, such as Capital One's online prequalification tool, according to Capital One's Sahni.

 Once you've made an educated guess about what rate you're likely to receive, go online and see if you can find a better deal, says Frank.
 "There are offers out there that are more straightforward," he says.
 You just have to find them.

-Your credit score will take a temporary hit each time a lender pulls your credit report and if you cancel the card, but the impact will be small and should heal relatively quickly.
+Your credit score will take a temporary hit each time a lender pulls your credit report and if you cancel the card, but the impact should be small and heal relatively quickly.

 - The big chip card switch: a year of living with EMV – Has the EMV chip card shift been successful?
 What we can expect of our cards in the near future ...

 - ACH network unveils same-day bill pay – Running late on a bill?
 Same Day ACH enables credit card users to make same-day payments to issuers through their online banking systems ...